balena-io/docs/pages/reference/supervisor/supervisor-api.md

-# Interacting with the resin.io device supervisor
+# Interacting with the Resin Supervisor

-The device supervisor is resin.io's agent that runs on devices.
+The Resin Supervisor is resin.io's agent that runs on devices.
 Its main role is to ensure your app is running, and keep communications with the Resin API server.

 The Supervisor itself has its own API, with means for user applications to communicate and execute some special actions that affect the host OS or the application itself.
 There are two main ways for the application to interact with the Supervisor: the update lockfile and the HTTP API.